kunigami/kunigami.github.io/blog/_posts/2022-04-07-memory-management-choices-cpp.md

 ## Smart Pointers vs. Raw Pointers

-One other scenario where we can't use references is when returning a object on the heap (created via `new`), and we have to return a pointer (Item 21 [1]).
-The problem with returning a pointer is that someone needs to `delete` the object in the heap, otherwise we incur in memory leak.
+One other scenario where we can't use references is when returning an object on the heap (created via `new`), so we have to return a pointer (Item 21 in [1]).
+The problem with returning a raw pointer is that someone needs to `delete` the object in the heap, otherwise we incur in memory leak.

 {% highlight c++ %}
 C* get_ptr() {